woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 It can 【 monitor 】 the performance and errors of frontend and backend projects.

 3.1
-For the back-end part, It monitors the performance data in the 【 cluster 】 containers after deployment of all business team projects of the company, and displays the performance data you need to 【 query 】 【 in the form of 】 charts.
+For the back-end part, It monitors the performance data in the 【 cluster 】 containers after deployment of all business team projects of the company, and displays the performance data you need to 【 query 】 【 in the form of 】 【 charts 】.

 3.2
 For the font-end part consists of three layers: performance, errors, and user data.